SDG 11 Data Pathfinder

-NASA also developed the Black Marble, a daily calibrated, corrected, and validated product suite, so nightlight data can be used effectively for scientific observations.
+NASA also developed the Black Marble.
+The Black Marble is a daily calibrated, corrected, and validated product suite that enables nighttime data can be used effectively for scientific observations.
 Black Marble's standard science processing removes cloud-contaminated pixels and corrects for atmospheric, terrain, vegetation, snow, lunar, and stray light effects on the VIIRS DNB radiances.
 Black Marble data can be accessed at NASA's Level-1 and Atmosphere Archive and Distribution System DAAC (LAADS DAAC).
 Black Marble imagery in Worldview is an image composite that was assembled from clear, cloud-free images acquired in 2012 and 2016.

 Aerosol Optical Depth and PM2.5

-Aerosol Optical Depth (AOD) is the measure of aerosols (from dust, haze, smoke, pollution, etc.) distributed within a column of air, and is a key measurement for tracking annual mean levels of fine particulate matter (abbreviated PM) in cities.
-Particulate matter is a mixture of particles suspended in the air and is defined based on the diameter of the particles: those that are equal to or less than 2.5 micrometers (PM2.5), which is more than 100 times thinner than a human hair, or those that are between 2.5-10 micrometers (PM10).
+Aerosol Optical Depth (AOD) is the measure of aerosols (from dust, haze, smoke, pollution, etc.) distributed within a column of air and is a key measurement for tracking annual mean levels of fine particulate matter (abbreviated PM) in cities.
+Particulate matter is a mixture of particles suspended in the air and is defined based on the diameter of the particles.
+Particles that are equal to or less than 2.5 micrometers, which is more than 100 times thinner than a human hair, are designated PM2.5.
+Particles between 2.5 and 10 micrometers are designated PM10.
 PM2.5 is significant because these small particles stay suspended in the air longer.
 AOD is based on the fact that these suspended particles change the way the atmosphere reflects and absorbs visible and infrared light.

-ARSET has a Jupyter Notebook that accesses VIIRS AOD data and converts AOD to PM2.5 available through the ARSET GitHub site.
-For more information on using this notebook, view the MODIS to VIIRS Transition for Air Quality Applications.
+NASA's ARSET has a Jupyter Notebook that accesses VIIRS AOD data and converts AOD to PM2.5 available through the ARSET GitHub site.
+For more information on using this notebook please see the MODIS to VIIRS Transition for Air Quality Applications.

 AOD is a column-integrated value of aerosols in the atmosphere obtained by measuring the scattering and absorption of solar energy from the top of the atmosphere to the surface.
 The non-aerosol signal of surface reflectance needs to be separated from the aerosol signal to accurately obtain AOD.
 This is challenging because the satellite instrument cannot penetrate cloud cover and highly reflective surfaces, such as ice or snow.
 This can lead to misrepresentations of the data.
-Scientists have developed the Dark Target and Deep Blue algorithms for MODIS data to help account for these effects.
-In the latest dataset collection (MODIS Version 6.1), these two have been merged, using the highest quality for each.
+The Dark Target and Deep Blue algorithms for Moderate Resolution Imaging Spectroradiometer (MODIS) data help account for these effects.
+In the latest dataset collection (MODIS Version 6.1), these two algorithms have been merged, using the highest quality for each.
 While it does provide the easiest use of global coverage, there are still uncertainties in cloudy, snow-covered or ice-covered scenes, and areas of water with strong sun glint.

 Along with MODIS, VIIRS also collects AOD data at a much finer spatial resolution.
 VIIRS uses the Deep Blue Algorithm over land and the Satellite Ocean Aerosol Retrieval (SOAR) algorithm over water to determine atmospheric aerosol loading for daytime cloud-free, snow-free scenes.
-With the VIIRS data, each NetCDF file includes three relevant AOD data products: AOD estimated at 550 nm over land, over ocean, and over land and ocean.
-As with all remote sensing data, make sure you are choosing the best product for your area.
+With the VIIRS data, each file in NetCDF format includes three relevant AOD data products: AOD estimated at 550 nm over land, over ocean, and over land and ocean.

-The Multi-angle Imaging Spectroradiometer on the Terra spacecraft collects AOD at 550 nm, as well as provides the AOD fraction due to nonspherical aerosols and the fraction due to small mode aerosols (radius less than 0.35 micrometers), medium mode aerosols (radius 0.25-0.7 micrometers), and large mode aerosols (radius greater than 0.7 micrometers).
+The Multi-angle Imaging Spectroradiometer (MISR) instrument aboard the Terra spacecraft collects AOD at 550 nm and provides the AOD fraction due to nonspherical aerosols and the fraction due to small mode aerosols (radius less than 0.35 micrometers), medium mode aerosols (radius 0.25-0.7 micrometers), and large mode aerosols (radius greater than 0.7 micrometers).

-Research quality data products can be accessed via Earthdata Search.
-Data are in HDF or NetCDF format and can be opened using a free NASA data viewer called Panoply:
+Research quality data products can be accessed using Earthdata Search.
+Data are in HDF or NetCDF format, and can be opened using a free NASA data viewer called Panoply:

 - MODIS/Aqua AOD (3 km resolution, merged algorithm)